-- Tingala “Texture Buddies” are soda, tonic, juice, carbonated beverages including bubbly mixers, sparkling wine, sodas, and beer, “dry,” creamy, or fatty textures, and more.
+Tingala “Texture Buddies” are soda, tonic, juice, carbonated beverages including bubbly mixers, sparkling wine, sodas, and beer, “dry,” creamy, or fatty textures, and more.

 A small amount of Tingala goes a long way.
 Think of it in mixed drinks as you think of adding a dash of salt, spice, or fresh herbs to cooked dishes.
 For more impact, use it as the base spirit in a cocktail.

-Tingala does not use excessive sweetening in production to create an illusion of “flavor.”
-Both Tingala’s higher ABV and lower sweetness allows the drink maker ultimate versatility in using our liqueur.
+Both Tingala’s higher ABV and lower sweetness allows the mixologist ultimate versatility in using this liqueur.

 Our liqueur is superior to home or bar concocted infusions which often contain chlorophyll, or bitter grassy notes that are found in many botanicals.
-An aspect of Tingala of which we are most proud is that our proprietary process, perfected over five years of development, eliminates any plant fiber bitterness.
-We bring out this fresh botanical’s very best flavors, maximizing the elemental bite that makes these fresh flowers so seductive.
+An aspect of Tingala of which we are most proud is our proprietary process, perfected over five years of development, which eliminates any plant fiber bitterness.
+We bring out the fresh botanical’s very best flavors, maximizing the unique character that makes these fresh flowers so seductive.

 Tingala is exciting, intense, and different from anything else.
 To start, try a small sip and keep it forward in the mouth.
 Move on from there to make and enjoy your own cocktail creations!